Steyning Stinger

 Steyning, United Kingdom • 8 Mar 2026

-Entry includes a finishers medal, a post event breakfast and a photo download.
-The race medal is manufactured in the UK from sustainable materials.
-Event photography will be taken on the day and made available to competitors for free.
-Technical running T-shirts are available to purchase alongside entry; 2026 shirts are described as green and gold and are produced by a social enterprise.
-Drinks stations are positioned at multiple points along the course with marshalled locations also provided.
+Entrants receive a race medal manufactured in the UK from sustainable materials.
+Event photography is taken on the day and is available for competitors to download for free.
+A technical running t-shirt is available for purchase alongside entry, produced by a social enterprise providing work opportunities for severely disabled adults.
+Previous race results are available to view online.
 Visit the organization's website for the most recent information.

 Race information